hotschedules/frontend-challenge/README.md

 Props for the component

-Pass it an array of objects that map to vendors that map to an array of sold items which map to item information.
+Pass the component its venders through a prop called 'vendors'. 'vendors' should be an array of objects that each map to  a vendor that map to an array of sold items which map to item information.
 The path should look as follows
 VendorList -> Vendor -> Items -> Item -> ItemInformation
 The VendorList specified ^ will be referred to as {VENDORDATA} from now on.